behave/behave/docs/formatters.rst

 Formatters and Reporters
 ==============================================================================

-`behave`_ provides 2 different concepts for reporting results of a test run:
+:pypi:`behave` provides 2 different concepts for reporting results of a test run:

   * formatters
   * reporters